Kamasutra (manga): Plot

-Prof. Takeshi Aikawa is researching the location of an ancient Indian princess, Princess Surya of Gupta Empire.
-Prof. Aikawa's grandson, Ryu, becomes involved when a group of gangsters attack Ryu and his spoiled girlfriend Yukari and ransack his grandfather's apartment in search of information about the princess until Ryu witnesses as he discovers the manuscript which was an ancient Indian sex manual called Kamasutra.
-Ryu goes to India to help his grandfather.
-There, he finds his grandfather's assistant, Shakti, who introduces him to learn the techniques found in Kamasutra.
+Prof. Isamu Aikawa is researching the location of an ancient Indian princess, Princess Surya of Gupta Empire.
+Prof. Aikawa's grandson, Ryu, becomes involved with the research when a group of gangsters attacks Ryu and his spoiled girlfriend, Yukari, and ransacks his grandfather's apartment in search of information about the princess until he discovers the manuscript, which was an ancient Indian sex manual called Kamasutra.
+Ryu travels to India to help his grandfather, where he meets his grandfather's assistant, Shakti, and adventurous Indy Yakko, who introduces him to the techniques found in the "Kamasutra."

-During a trip to Prof. Aikawa's locations, Ryu and Shakti are kidnapped by the same gangsters working for an ancient Indian cult, the Naga Tribe, and are soon taken to the Palace of Naga.
-Ryu is sexually drained and physically debilitated while in captivity, but his grandfather and adventurous Indy Yakko manage to rescue them.
-Prof. Aikawa's group goes to Khajuraho Temple to find a golden cup-like artifact called the Sex Grail, which is sealed inside of Rama's sculpture.
+On the way to Prof. Aikawa's location, Ryu and Shakti, are kidnapped by the same gangsters working for the Naga Tribe—an ancient Indian cult who are also seeking the princess for their own intentions—and are soon taken to the Palace of Naga.
+Ryu is sexually drained and physically debilitated while in captivity, but his grandfather and Yakko manage to rescue them.
+To search for Surya's whereabouts, Prof. Aikawa's group goes to Khajuraho Temple to find a Holy Grail-like artifact called the Sex Grail, which holds the key to eternal life and is sealed inside Rama's sculpture.
 With it, they can locate and retrieve the frozen princess Surya, who was resting at the Himalayas, using the grail to revive Surya from the suspended animated state.

-Meanwhile, having failed at obtaining the grail, the person behind the attacks, the Old Master, dies, and his son, Prince Rudra, assumes the leadership of the tribe, and sexually assaults Jody, the Old Master's doctor, in cold blood.
-He then personally kidnaps Surya to obtain her love juice to be used with the grail.
-Rudra then tries to obtain the grail and succeeds by deceiving Ryu into an exchange of the princess for the grail.
-After obtaining the grail (and kidnapping Ryu in the process), he sends his henchman, Hige Godzilla, to trick Yukari into raping Surya for them, which she does so and is also captured and jailed along with Ryu before they are crushed and stuck by a wall trap.
+Meanwhile, having failed at obtaining the grail, the leader of the tribe, the Old Master, dies, and his son, Prince Rudra, assumes the leadership, and sexually assaults Jody, the Old Master's nurse, in cold blood.
+He then personally kidnaps Surya to obtain her love juice and then tries to obtain the grail by manipulating Ryu into an exchange of the princess for the grail.
+After obtaining the grail (and kidnapping Ryu in the process), he sends his henchman, Hige Godzilla, to trick Yukari into raping Surya for them, which she does, and is also captured and jailed along with Ryu before they are crushed and stuck by a wall trap.
 Yakko, however, can track them down and rescue them.
-While trying to escape, they're confronted by Rudra, who uses his mystical power to attack them, but they still escape.
+While trying to escape, they're confronted by Rudra, who uses his mystical power to attack them, but they manage to escape nonetheless.